-i.
-A first degree or equivalent qualification in Civil, Structural, Construction, Building or Architectural Engineering;
+- iv.
+A first degree or equivalent qualification in Civil, Structural, Construction, Building or Architectural Engineering; OR - v.

-ii.
 A first degree or equivalent qualification in Architecture or Quantity Surveying or Surveying and Land Information;

-iii.
+vi.
 An equivalent qualification acceptable to the Faculty of Engineering.